PluralKit/PluralKit/docs/3-api-documentation.md

 ### GET /s/\<id>/members
 Queries a system's member list by its 5-character ID.
 If the system doesn't exist, returns `404 Not Found`.
+If the system has chosen to hide its member list, this will return `403 Forbidden`, unless the request is authenticated with the system's token.
+If the request is not authenticated with the system's token, members marked as private will *not* be returned.

 #### Example request
     GET https://api.pluralkit.me/v1/s/abcde/members